L.A. Doctors

 L.A.
 Doctors is an American medical drama television series set in a Los Angeles primary care practice.
-It ran on CBS from September 21, 1998 to May 10, 1999.
+It was produced by Johnson/Hancock Productions, CBS Productions and Columbia TriStar Television and ran on CBS from September 21, 1998 to May 10, 1999.
 It replaced Brooklyn South after its cancellation in May 1998.

 Premise

 Four Los Angeles doctors run a practice in this drama that focuses as much on the problems in the American medical system as it does on the patients.